Reviews You Can Rely On

 Comfort

 Comfort is largely a product of how well the bag fits, and we thought that this one was perhaps the smallest and tightest fit compared to its advertised dimensions.
 Despite ordering the 6'0" size bag, our 5'11" tall head tester found the bag too short to be comfortable when the hood was pulled up over the head.
 It also felt narrow and tight in the feet and hips, although wide enough for comfort around the torso.
-The hood and neck of the HighLite really wouldn't close up around the face all the way and left a long cord dangling in the face and around the neck.
-Because they were both smaller than advertised, to the point of not being comfortable to use properly on a cold night.
+The hood and neck of the HighLite did not close completely around the face.
+It also left a long cord dangling in front of and around the face and neck.
+Smaller than advertised, these design features were uncomfortable to the point that the bag could not be used properly on a cold night.

 western mountaineering highlite - with the hood tightened up as it is here, this bag felt a bit too...